ioncakephper/test-weaver/README.md

 This starter template is more than just a collection of files; it's a workflow designed to maximize developer productivity and enforce high-quality standards from day one.
 The core philosophy is to **automate the tedious and error-prone tasks** so you can focus on what matters: building great software.

-### The Cost of Stale Documentation & Broken Links
+### The Cost of Stale Documentation

 In many projects, the `README.md` quickly becomes outdated.
-Manually updating the project structure or list of scripts is an easily forgotten chore, and broken links frustrate users, creating the perception of a poorly maintained project.
+Manually updating the project structure or list of scripts is an easily forgotten chore.

 `js-starter` solves this problem with its custom documentation scripts:

 - `scripts/update-readme-structure.js`: Saves you from manually drawing out file trees.
 What might take 5-10 minutes of careful, manual work (and is often forgotten) is now an instant, accurate, and repeatable command.
 - `scripts/update-readme-scripts.js`: Ensures that your project's capabilities are always documented.
 It reads directly from `package.json`, so the documentation can't lie.
 It even reminds you to describe your scripts, promoting good habits.
-- `scripts/check-links.js`: Automatically validates every hyperlink in your Markdown files.
-This prevents the "link rot" that plagues many documentation sites, ensuring that every reference is a trustworthy one.

 ### The Power of Workflow Scripts